0xacid-club/Acid_NFT/README.md

 ## Features

 - Allows wallet connection to purchase NFTs.
-- Platform operates in Ethereum and Arbitrum networks.
+- Platform operates on Ethereum and Arbitrum networks.
 - Contains social links and documentation.